vkeenan/ai-gateway/README.md

 ## Using AI Gateway for Salesforce

 Once you have everything set up you can begin sending prompts to OpenAI.
-Navigate to the Prompt Engineering app from the main application menu.
-Click the Prompts tab and click New to create a new prompt.
+Navigate to the `AI Gateway` app from the main application menu.
+Click the `Prompts` tab and click `New` to create a new prompt.
 Enter a name and title for the prompt and then select the model you want to use.

 You can adjust the temperature setting to control the randomness of the response.
 The higher the temperature, the more random the response.
 The lower the temperature, the more predictable the response.
 The default temperature is 0.7, which is a good starting point.